5 (British TV channel) programming: Comedy sketch and panel shows

+Daytime

 Channel 5 has always struggled to make inroads into the daytime TV ratings having tried a variety of magazine formats, quizzes and discussion shows since 1997.
 In the early days, Channel 5's morning schedules consisted mainly of American imports such as the soaps The Bold and the Beautiful and Sunset Beach.
 Between 1998 and 2003, Gloria Hunniford hosted Open House with Gloria Hunniford, an afternoon chat and lifestyle magazine show featuring interviews, cookery and consumer advice.

-On 2 June 2003, Terry Wogan and Gaby Roslin joined the channel to host the morning talk show The Terry and Gaby Show, which lasted only ten months, as it could not compete with ITV's This Morning.
+On 2 June 2003, Terry Wogan and Gaby Roslin joined the channel to host the morning talk show The Terry and Gaby Show, which lasted only 10 months, as it could not compete with ITV's This Morning.
 In September 2004, Trisha Goddard left ITV Anglia to join Channel 5 in a new programme titled Trisha Goddard, which made its debut on 24 January 2005.
 Similar in style to her old show, it focused on relationships, families in crisis, and reunions.
 In January 2009, Channel 5 announced it was not renewing her contract for financial reasons.

 Until March 2007, the station screened quiz show BrainTeaser which was presented by Alex Lovell.
-After four and a half years, BrainTeaser was withdrawn, following the revelation that production staff were faking winners on the programme's premium rate call-in competition.
+After 4 and a half years, BrainTeaser was withdrawn, following the revelation that production staff were faking winners on the programme's premium rate call-in competition.
 Other game shows have since been aired in daytime, including a new version of Going for Gold and Wordplay.

 In February 2008, the station acquired the Australian soap Neighbours from BBC One, and moved its lunchtime showing of Home and Away to follow Neighbours.

 In September 2010, documentary series Eddie Stobart: Trucks & Trailers featured haulage firm Eddie Stobart's Haulage, Rail and Air divisions.
-The programme followed drivers responsible for delivering diverse orders such as the new pitch at Cardiff's Millennium Stadium, and the lights to be installed at London's famous Piccadilly Circus.The Vanessa Show presented by Vanessa Feltz was launched in a morning timeslot in January 2011.
+The programme followed drivers responsible for delivering diverse orders such as the new pitch at Cardiff's Millennium Stadium, and the lights to be installed at London's famous Piccadilly Circus.

+The Vanessa Show presented by Vanessa Feltz was launched in a morning timeslot in January 2011.
 Following low ratings, the format was moved to an afternoon slot but the programme was not a success and it was axed in June 2011.

 In 2013, Channel 5 bought the rights to screen Trisha Goddard's American version of her former chat show Trisha Goddard, which was broadcast on Channel 5 until 2009.
 However, due to low viewing figures, the programme is thought to have been pulled from the schedules.

 Currently, Channel 5's daytime schedule consists of the flagship programme Jeremy Vine with the soaps Neighbours and Home & Away its main ratings successes.
 In the afternoons, the channel usually screens American and Canadian TV movies and sometimes US produced mini-series and one-off TV dramas.
 Its daytime and weekend morning schedules also contain repeats of documentaries, lifestyle programming and American crime series.